maoweinilsson/PDC-software-web/software/Gerris/centos7/20131206/using.rst

 .. literalinclude:: files/gerris_run.sh
   :language: bash

 Note that this script does not include all the arguments that you can supply to gerris , but you should add/modify the script to suit your needs.
-You can copy this script to your home directory at PDC and save it as mumax3_run.sh.
+You can copy this script to your home directory at PDC and submit it using command

 .. code-block:: bash